Benjamin Levin, 89-Years-Old, Reveals His Secret Nazi-Killing Past

 — McKay Smith (@McKayMSmith) April 9, 2017

-It was in July, 1941, when Benjamin Levin was just 14-years-old, that Nazis invaded Vilnus, Lithuania, ousting Soviet occupiers, and forcing his entire family into a ghetto with all the other Jews.
+It was in July 1941, when Benjamin Levin was just 14-years-old, that Nazis invaded Vilnus, Lithuania, ousting Soviet occupiers and forcing his entire family into a ghetto with all the other Jews.

 The Daily Mail reports that Benjamin Levin is the last surviving member of the Jewish vigilante group known as The Avengers, a group of freedom fighters who fought the Nazi occupation while hiding in bunkers in the woods.

-By his own admission, Benjamin was a wild child: he started smoking when he was eight-years-old and ran around the streets of Vilnius with a group of young hooligans.
+By his own admission, Benjamin was a wild child.
+He started smoking when he was 8-years-old and ran around the streets of Vilnius with a group of young hooligans.
 His father, Chaim, owned a gourmet food store and was a well-connected prosperous merchant.

 Before Nazi occupation, their city had been an important hub of everything Jewish – there were more than 100 synagogues in the city.
 Chaim was a lover of German culture and initially dismissed reports of violent crackdowns on the Jewish population.